 - Employee performance

-There is a rapidly-growing market for workforce analytics tools, giving organizations an almost dizzying array of tools to choose from.
+There is a rapidly-growing market for workforce analytics tools, projected to reach $5.97B by 2026, giving organizations an almost dizzying array of tools to choose from.
 We cover some of these tools later in this blog, but in the meantime, these are some of the common functionalities that your tool should possess:

 - Visual HR metrics and dashboard